Warren Fox

 Warren was reintroduced in May 2016 were the characters storylines included embarking on a relationship with Sienna Blake (Anna Passey) and murdering Bart McQueen (Jonny Clarke).
 In November 2017, Lomas confirmed his exit from the soap opera in the hope of pursuing other projects, though the character was given an opportunity to return.
 Lomas departed on 8 November 2017.
 On 30 March 2018, it was announced that Lomas would reprise the role, and he returned for a one-off appearance on 22 May 2018.
 In July 2019 it was announced that Lomas would be reprising the role, and Warren returned for a brief appearance on 30 July 2019 before making his full-time return on 8 January 2020.
-The soap opera explored his backstory with the introduction of childhood bully Felix Westwood (Richard Blackwood), and coming face to face with his biological mother Norma Crow (Glynis Barber).
+The soap opera explored his backstory with the introduction of childhood bully Felix Westwood (Richard Blackwood) and coming face to face with his biological mother Norma Crow (Glynis Barber).
 In March 2024, it was confirmed that Lomas would be leaving the role later in 2024 to pursue other projects.
 His final scenes aired 11 September 2024 when Warren fled the country after a final showdown with Dave Chen-Williams (Dominic Power).
 In March 2025 it was announced Warren would be return for a special flashback episode to explore what the character was up to in the missing year after the showdown with Dave.
 Warren made his one-off appearance in the episode airing on 7 April 2025.
 It was reported in May 2025 that Lomas would be reprising the role for another brief stint, this time in present day.
 On 28 July 2025 it was announced that Lomas had reprised his role and would return full time during the 30th Anniversary Celebrations.
 Warren returned on 13 October 2025.
+On 22 October 2025 Warren appeared in the crossover episode between Hollyoaks and Brookside as it would be revealed he was dating Brookside character Gemma Johnson (Tisha Merry) and by January 2026 the show introduce a younger half-brother for Warren in the form of Jenson Cole (Ryan Clayton).